top of page

 • Emotional realism

 Cinema is treated as an art form, not a sensory assault.
+This is why:

 • Acoustic treatment is invisible